 If you are a seamstress, or know someone who is, make your own clothes, particularly for the flower girls.
 There are a million cheap and easy patterns out there, and cute material goes on sale quite often.
 My mom made my flower girl dresses, and they were darling.

 At the end of a season, these stores sell all the fabric that’s obviously from the previous season at truly amazing prices.
 My flower girl dresses are a linen-look fabric from this summer that I purchased at half-price in September.
 Because I live in LA, it was still appropriate for the wedding.

-I purchased my wedding dress from them and I couldn’t rave more about the service they offer.
-It’s a “no frills” sort of thing, and you have to give them enough time and trust that it will come.
+I purchased my wedding dress from House of Brides and I couldn’t rave more about the service they offer.
+It’s a “no frills” sort of thing, and you have to give them enough time and trust that your dress will come.
 I found bad reviews on the ‘net about them, but my experience was fabulous.
 If they carry your dress and you’re ordering far enough in advance, they can save you a bundle.

 Boutique markups are ridiculous (or funny, if you’re me and you already know you can find it cheaper somewhere else) and, honestly, they have to be for the places to make a profit.
 It’s good business.
-It’s also good business for you find one that carries your dress, try it on there, and get the size and any other information.
+It’s also good business for you find one that carries your dress, try it on there, and get the size and any other information so you can order it online.
 It was a relief for me to know that the dress would fit when it came.

 Heavy satin is the most popular and, therefore, one of the most expensive materials right now.
 I ended up with a dress made out of taffeta, which was lighter (perfect for my more casual wedding) and cheaper, and made me feel like I belonged in a ballroom.